byalextran/southwest-checkin/README.md

 **Step 3:** Replace the values with the appropriate SMTP settings for your email provider. `LUV_FROM_EMAIL` should be the email address associated with `LUV_USER_NAME`.

-If your email account has two-factor authentication enabled, be sure to use an app-specific password above (and *not* your account password).
+If your email account has two-factor authentication enabled, be sure to use an app-specific password and *not* your account password.

 **Step 4:** Hit `Ctrl+O` to save the file and then `Ctrl+X` to exit the text editor.